Kevin Johnson (boxer)

-Kevin Blue Johnson (born September 7, 1979) is an American professional boxer.
+Kevin Vladimirovich Johnson (born September 7, 1979) is an American-Russian professional boxer.
 He has challenged once for the WBC heavyweight title in 2009.
 He holds notable wins over former world champions Bruce Seldon and Yoan Pablo Hernández.

 Amateur career

 Johnson started boxing at the age of 18.
 He was an unheralded amateur with only a 14–2 record but won the New Jersey Golden Gloves.

 Professional career

 He turned pro in 2002.
-After only three fights the lanky counterpuncher was thrown in with an undefeated Olympian in Timor Ibragimov, who already had 13 victories.
+After only three fights the lanky counterpuncher was thrown in with an undefeated Olympian in Timur Ibragimov, who already had 13 victories.
 To the great surprise of the audience, Johnson held Ibragimov to a draw.
 Three fights later in 2004 he handily beat well-known clubfighter Robert Wiggins, who was 19–3–1 at the time.
 After being somewhat inactive in 2005 he had another good win over a clubfighter in Robert Hawkins 2006 against whom he won a shutout decision.
 He was regarded by some as America's best heavyweight prospect largely to his dominant jab.

 On April 18, 2008, at the Buffalo Run Casino in Miami, Oklahoma, Johnson defeated Terry Smith by unanimous decision.
 Johnson used his long jab and hand speed to maneuver his way around the aggression of Smith.
 Johnson scored the biggest win of his career with a TKO victory over a badly faded Bruce Seldon in September 2008 in Atlantic City.
 Johnson defeated Devin Vargas on May 15, 2009.
 Johnson was declared winner by technical knockout after Vargas's corner threw in the towel early in the sixth round.
 With the win, Johnson earned a shot at the world title.

 On 12 December 2009 Johnson took on Vitali Klitschko for the WBC Heavyweight title in Bern, Switzerland.
 Klitschko was never troubled by Johnson in front of an 18,000-strong crowd.
 The previously unbeaten Johnson was unable to land his trademark jab on the 6 ft 7in Vitali, and went on to lose every round of the contest to the Ukrainian.
 Johnson injured his shoulder 2 weeks prior to the fight.